 - Review a few legal points all new FBA sellers should consider.

-At the end, we’ll hook you up with further reading links.
+We’ll also hook you up with a few further reading links.

 Comfortable?
 Ready to start?
 Great!
 Let’s do this.